Globetrotter who took the NZ thoroughbred to the world ...more

 New Zealand's mare of the world ...more

 This wonderful mare captured the hearts of the public at the beginning of the new millennium like few other horses in post-War years.
 Tough-minded if not bloody-minded, she had a physique to match and was able to race competitively at top level from two to seven years.
 Sunline raced 45 times for 32 wins, eight seconds and two thirds and an Australasian record $11 million in stakes.
 She raced in four countries and won in three; she twice won the Southern Hemisphere’s weight-for-age championship, the Cox Plate (on the second occasion by a stunning seven lengths) and was narrowly beaten by Northerly going for a third.
 She twice won Sydney’s toughest “metric mile,” the Doncaster Handicap, and was second on another occasion when conceding 6kg to her conqueror, Over.
 Her optimum distance was probably 1400m, at which she was unbeaten, yet she was able to stretch her high cruising speed to the 2040m of the Cox Plate, and to hold out the redoubtable Fairy King Prawn in the tough Hong Kong International Mile.
 At home, where her races were usually in preparation for another overseas campaign, she was unbeaten in seven starts.
-Sunline was twice elected Australian Racehorse of the Year and three times New Zealand Horse of the Year.
+Sunline was twice elected Australian Racehorse of the Year and four times New Zealand Horse of the Year.
 In 1999 the authoritative Timeform publication named her the best turf mare in the world.

 48 starts, 32 wins, 8 seconds, 2 thirds